Facebook copyright music may be a problem for some artists looking to do Facebook Live, reels, posts, and videos.

-Throughout the past year, there has been a growing problem on Facebook of music being pulled down off the site due to copyright infringement notifications.
-The most extreme cases has seen users of the site having their cover songs yanked down for “breaking copyright restrictions”.
-Many emerging artists and performers have complained that this is infringing upon their creativity, and are being hit with major copyright notices and threats of Facebook closing their account should they continue to violate.
+Many emerging artists and performers have complained that this is infringing upon their creativity.
+In return, they are being hit with major copyright notices and threats of Facebook closing their account should they continue to violate.

 Despite this, companies such as Universal Music Publishing Group have continued to pull down cover versions of songs as well as other artists’ works due to their assumption of infringement.

 Posting Cover Songs On Facebook Can Get A Musical Artist Noticed

 How many contemporary musical artists have gained publicity initially through covering someone else’s song?

 Think about it.
 Nearly every modern act, including a lot of the biggest names in music right now, have published cover versions of songs, helping to generate clicks, likes, and shares for themselves.
 Some emerging artists have gained popularity with large bodies of work built in part, or entirely, off of cover songs.

 Facebook’s aggressive removal of such content is a major issue not only to these artists but others as well.

 The main reason that Facebook copyright music takedowns happen is because Facebook does not pay any sort of advertising revenues to rights-owners of music consumed on its platform.
 It has no way to pay artists.